zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 ### Preference pair construction:
 ```
 1586   all 3A problems
- −297   no clean strict-format CORRECT rollout (296 are 0/16 "dead residue")
+ −297   no correct answer in 16 rollouts
  ─────
  1289   ≥1 clean strict-format correct rollout
  −559   "all-fluke": correct rollouts exist but EVERY judged one is unsound